matthieu-str/data_story/index.md

 To achieve this, we discretized the world into 25 km x 25 km cells.
 The home location of a user was the average location of his/her check-ins within the cell in which we we had the highest amount of check-ins.
 Based on the assumption that most check-ins are done at home.

-You can see here the distribution of users' home locations over the world :
+You can see here the distribution of users' home locations (normalised by the country population) over the world :
 ![Home Distribution](/images/Home.png)

 Once this step was completed, we had already a clearer portray of each user, knowing at least the origin country for each of them.